 For debugging your application, you should use a debug build, e.g. use the debug build libraries in your projects if possible.
-The debug build performs additional error checks during runtime.
+The debug build contains additional error check functions during runtime.

-When an error is detected, the debug libraries call OS_Error().
+When an error is detected, the debug libraries call OS Error ().

 Using an emulator or simulator you should set a breakpoint there.
 The actual error code is assigned to the global variable OS_Status.
 The program then waits for this variable to be reset.
-This allows to get back to the program-code that caused the problem: Simply reset this variable to 0 using your in circuit-emulator or simulator, and you can step back to the program sequence causing the problem.
+This allows to get back to the program-code that caused the problem easily: Simply reset this variable to 0 using your in circuit-emulator or simulator, and you can step back to the program sequence causing the problem.
 Most of the time, a look at this part of the program will make the problem clear.